TheGui01/Frisquet-connect-for-home-assistant/README.md

 - HVAC Modes : Auto and Chauffe are activated.
 Please consider them respectively as Auto and Not Auto
 - Preset Modes :
     - Réduit & Confort : Cominated with HVAC Mode Auto means you are in Auto and the preset decribes in which mode you are currently setup.
-Any switch between Réduit and Confort will activate a derogation mode : HVAC Mode will sitch in Chauffe.
-This derogation will be keep until the next cycle
+Any switch between Réduit and Confort will activate a derogation mode : HVAC Mode will switch in Chauffe.
+This derogation will be kept until the next cycle.

     - Réduit Permanent, Confort Permanent, Hors Gel : If chosen, HVAC Mode = Chauffe.
 Switch back HVAC mode to Auto to stop the "Permanent" mode